Lagkouvardos/IMNGS-toolbox/README.md

 # IMNGS-toolbox
-There are simple scripts that can be useful to anyone working with IMNGS
+This is a list of simple scripts that were created to primarily assist users of IMNGS but can also be used independently.

 ### The list currently include:
 ### - Perplexor